Pokémon Go live events

-Since its release in 2016, multiple real-life events and gatherings based on the augmented reality (AR) mobile game Pokémon Go have been held by its developer Niantic Labs outside of unofficial player gatherings.
-Typically, the events involve increased in-game rewards for participating players and are often held in cooperation with local organizations or governments.
+Since the release of the augmented reality (AR) mobile game Pokémon Go in 2016, multiple real-life events and gatherings have been held by its developer, Niantic Labs, outside unofficial player gatherings.
+Typically, these events offer increased in-game rewards to participating players and often involve cooperation with local organizations or governments.

-The common repeating events are the Pokémon Go Fest held annually, the Pokémon Go Safari Zone which has been held in multiple countries, and the monthly "Community Day" events.
-Player counts for the larger events range from thousands up to two million players in one event.
-Due to large concentrations of players all using their mobile phones in such events, the large gatherings have resulted in incidents and network disruptions, which have resulted in a lawsuit against Niantic.
+The common recurring events include the annual Pokémon Go Fest, the Pokémon Go Safari Zone, which has been held in multiple countries, and the monthly "Community Day" events.
+Larger events attract player counts ranging from thousands to as many as two million participants in a single event.
+The high concentration of players using mobile devices at these events has caused incidents and network disruptions, ultimately resulting in lawsuits against Niantic.

-Niantic estimated that Pokémon Go live events in 2019 generated about in tourism revenue: $120 million in Chicago, $71 million in Montreal, and $56 million in Dortmund.
+Niantic estimated that Pokémon Go live events generated approximately $249 million in tourism revenue in 2019, including $120 million in Chicago, $71 million in Montreal, and $56 million in Dortmund.